Last Updated on September 18, 2020

 And if you’re into beautiful historic buildings, check out the Jackson County Public Library.
 A nice view of downtown awaits from up there.

-Many of these spots in Central North Carolina are within quick reach of a day trip, especially from Raleigh, Durham, and Chapel Hill.
-Some small towns we share are near Charlotte and even considered part of its metropolitan region.
+Many of these small towns in Central North Carolina are within quick reach of a day trip, especially from Raleigh, Durham, and Chapel Hill.
+Some are near Charlotte and even considered part of its metropolitan region.

 You’ll see a lot of cool small towns in North Carolina as you pass through on US 1, and Aberdeen might be the first to stand out.
 It’s fun for shopping or perusing at spots like Seagrove Pottery of the Sandhills.